NWP Monthly Digest | January 2026

 And if you did crush it last year, this is the moment to decide what kind of win it was: Was it skill, discipline, and a repeatable process?
 Or was it lemon juice?

 Did you make a mistake?
-Are you overexposed?
-Are these investments aligned with your actual goals?
-You may not know—but it probably looks fine to you.
-That's the problem.
-You don't know what you don't know.
+Are you too exposed to a risk that could derail your plan?
+Are those investments aligned with your goals?
+The reality is: you may not know.
+But does it look okay?
+Probably.
+And that’s the trap—because you don’t know what you don’t know.

-So when someone says, "I'm pretty good at managing my investments," I believe them.
-But "pretty good" is not the same as "prepared for the complexity you can't see yet."
+So when someone says, “I’m pretty good at managing my investments,” I believe them.
+But it’s all relative.
+“Pretty good” isn’t the same as “prepared for the complexity you can’t see yet.”

 This is what humility does for you: